Sharp Bounds on Random Walk Eigenvalues via Spectral Embedding: Bounds on Average Spectral Measure

 \section{Bounds on Average Spectral Measure}

-In the preceding section, we proved an $O(\delta)$ bound on $\muz(\delta)$, but the implicit constant depended on the graph.
-In the regular unweighted case, we obtained an $O(\sqrt\delta)$ bound with a universal constant.
-Here, we obtain an $O(\delta^{1/3})$ bound with a universal constant for all unweighted graphs.
-This answers a question of \cite{L:est} (see (3.14) there) and has an application to estimating the number of spanning trees of finite graphs from information on neighborhood statistics; see below.
+In this section, we consider only finite graphs.
+In the preceding section, we proved a sharp $O(\delta)$ bound on $\muz(\delta)$, but the implicit constant depended on the graph (\autoref{thm:effresvertexmeasure}).
+In the regular unweighted case, we obtained a sharp $O(\!\sqrt\delta\,)$ bound with a universal constant (\autoref{prop:regularreturn}).
+Here, we obtain a sharp $O(\delta^{1/3})$ bound with a universal constant for all unweighted graphs.
+This answers a question of \cite{Lyo05} (see (3.14) there) and has an application to estimating the number of spanning trees of finite graphs from information on neighborhood statistics; see below.
 No such bound on $\muz_x(\delta)$ for individual vertices $x$ is valid, however.